callnow

 When the net income is added to the initial amount, it increases the capital.
 You can calculate net income by subtracting total revenues from the expenses.

-6. Subtract the owner’s draws
+6. Subtract the owner’s drawings

 7. Calculate the Final Balance